gfre/sumo_bsw/Docs/installationguide/installationguide.rst

 (iii).
 GNU MCU Eclipse plugin
 *****************************
 The Eclipse environment requires the installation of the GNU MCU Eclipse plugin within the MCUXpresso IDE.
-According to the `GitHub Wiki <https://gnu-mcu-eclipse.github.io/plugins/install/>`_ of the GNU MCU Eclipse tools the versions *4.x* are only supported back to *Eclipse 4.6 with C Developing Tools (CDT) 9.2*.
-At the moment this guide was written, the latest version of MCUXpresso is 10.1.1 Build 606 2018-01-02, Eclipse 4.6.3v20170301-0400 (Neon) with CDT 9.1.0.201609121658.
-Consequently, the latest GNU MCU Eclipse version would not install correctly.
-Prof. Erich Styger recommends in his blogs to instal the `GNU ARM/MCU Eclipse plug-ins version 3.4.1  <https://github.com/gnu-mcu-eclipse/eclipse-plugins/releases/tag/v3.4.1-201704251808>`_  which worked for the time being.
+Download the *ilg.gnueclipse.xxx.zip* file from the `GNU MCU Eclipse release page  <https://github.com/gnu-mcu-eclipse/eclipse-plugins/releases>`_.
 Please check the current MCUXpresso version/Built available and the compatibility at the GNU MCU Eclipse tools GitHub Wiki.
+For MCUExpresso version 10.2, the release from April, 19th was used.

 If the *.zip*-file was downloaded, open *MCUXpresso->Help->Install New software*, put the file into the upcoming window via *drag\&drop*.
 It should now pop up as shown in the picture.
 Mark the box and finish the installation.